 This important infrastructure enables more liberal water availability to the customers of CCWSA.
 While many water systems struggle to meet demands, this proactive planning over the past 20+ years provides the CCWSA customers with a more stable and sustainable water supply.

 CCWSA offers Water Treatment Plant tours to the public upon request.
 If you are interested in seeing our award winning plant operations, contact Clint Blackwell at (770) 479-2911 for more information.

 As part of our water conservation efforts, Cherokee County Water & Sewerage Authority offers to our commercial, industrial, and institutional customers a water assessment to evaluate your water use patterns.
 There is no charge for this service.
-Contact our Environmental Health Department at (770) 479-1813 if you would like more information or to schedule an assessment.
+Contact our Environmental Affairs Department at (770) 479-1813 if you would like more information or to schedule an assessment.